CTrando/CTrando.github.io/_documentation/Procedural-Dungeon-Generation.md

 ---
 layout: post
-title: Procedural Dungeon Generation
+title: Procedural Dungeon Generation v1
-permalink: /procedural-dungeon-generation-method-1/
+permalink: /procedural-dungeon-generation-v-1/
+tags: algorithm
 ---

 The process of procedurally generating random dungeons is one that had stumped me for many weeks.
 In my first few months as a beginner program, PDG was one of my largest goals, but the scope was so great that I put it off for a while.